How to become a pharmacologist

 Career tips

-It's useful to look for work experience opportunities or internships while you are studying that give you the chance to gain laboratory skills like:
+It's useful to look for work experience opportunities and internships while you are studying.
+This will give you the chance to gain laboratory skills like:

 - sterilising equipment